spatie/browsershot/README.md

 #### Taking a full page screenshot

-You can take a screenshot of the full lenght of the pages by using `fullPage()`.
-The resulting can be quite long.
+You can take a screenshot of the full length of the page by using `fullPage()`.

 ```php
 Browsershot::url('https://example.com')